The Best Retention Strategies for Gyms and Fitness Businesses in Ghana

 Celebrate their milestones with them to make them feel motivated.

-For example, if someone came to your gym with a goal to reduce 5pounds in three months, make it a point to celebrate with them when they lose their first 1 pound to encourage them.
+For example, if someone came to your gym to reduce 5 pounds in three months, make it a point to celebrate with them when they lose their first 1 pound to encourage them.

 Like I said earlier, exercising takes a lot of self-discipline and if you don’t help them stay disciplined, it is going to cost your business a lot.